ALOCANE┬« is implementing a Voluntary Retail Correction on the Emergency Burn Pads

 1. DISPOSABLE GLOVES To minimize the spread of infection, approach any wound with sterile disposable gloves.

-3. ANTI-SEPTIC CREAM For open wounds, add a trusted anti-septic ointment to your first aid kit as a first line of defense against infection.
+3. ANTI-SEPTIC CREAM For open wounds, add a trusted anti-septic ointment to your first aid kit as the first line of defense against infection.

 4. BAND-AIDS Keep a variety pack of adhesive bandages in your first aid kit to cover any small to medium size wounds you may experience.
 5. BANDAGES & DRESSING For larger wounds, you may find that adding a roll of sterile dressing and gauze is exactly what you need to cover the affected area.